 I keep a clipboard with all of my informal assessments.
 I use these to assess move-in students and students being evaluated.
-It help me get a quick snapshot of their strengths and weaknesses.
+It helps me get a quick snapshot of their strengths and weaknesses.

 You can click here to find these informal assessments on TpT.